employee dismissed/made redundant due to lack of work(ref: L2Ai/Aii)

 If you have been employed for less than 2 years, you would not be eligible to make a claim for unfair dismissal, but:

-In either of the above two scenarios, however, you can ask your employer to extend your employment whilst they wait for the government to implement their Coronavirus Job Retention Scheme, as outlined in the template letter below.
+In either of the above two scenarios, however, you can ask your employer to extend your employment and place you on the government’s Coronavirus Job Retention Scheme, as outlined in the template letter below.

 This letter is for you to amend where indicated in [square brackets] to suit your personal circumstances.
 Try to keep any amendments factual, brief and to the point.